xak2000/nomad/website/source/guides/operating-a-job/advanced-scheduling/advanced-scheduling.html.md

 The Nomad [scheduler][scheduling] uses a bin packing algorithm to optimize the resource utilization and density of applications in your Nomad cluster.
 Nomad 0.9 adds new features to allow operators more fine-grained control over allocation placement.
 This enables use cases similar to the following:

-- Expressing preference for a certain class of nodes for a specific application via the [affinity stanza][affinity-stanza].
+- Expressing preference for a certain class of nodes for a specific application via the [affinity block][affinity-block].

-- Spreading allocations across a datacenter, rack or any other node attribute or metadata with the [spread stanza][spread-stanza].
+- Spreading allocations across a datacenter, rack or any other node attribute or metadata with the [spread block][spread-block].

 Please refer to the guides below for using affinity and spread in Nomad 0.9.